bitcraze/bitcraze-website/src/products/z-ranger-deck.md

 Adds the possibility to fly with precise height control.
 %}

-Using the time-of-flight sensor VL53L0x the Crazyflie 2.0 can measure the distance from the sensor to a ground object at up two 2 meters.
+The Z-ranger deck uses a laser sensor to measure the distance to the ground.
+The deck enables the Crazyflie to automatically maintain a constant distance to the objects under it when flying in automatic mode.
+Over a floor it will stay on the same height, but will follow the flow of a stair case up or down when going on adventures.

+The maximum range for the ranger is 2 meters.

 ---